History of UK immigration control: 1945-1961: Post-war growth of Commonwealth immigration

 Over and above the continuing movement of displaced people there were other signs of re-adjustment following the end of the war.
 The Polish Resettlement Act 1947 allowed 200,000 Polish citizens to stay following the war and it took until 1952 for the wartime restrictions on travel between the UK and Ireland to be abolished and a Common Travel Area was created between all the islands which still exists today.
 From the early 1950s immigration officers were allocated to deal with the residual screening of people who had arrived during and after the war who had still to have their status regularised.

-The 1953 Aliens Order replaced the 1920 Order and consolidated various other statutory instruments since the First World War.
+The Aliens Order 1953 replaced the Aliens Order 1920 and consolidated various other statutory instruments since the First World War.
 The 1950s brought special challenges such as the influx of visitors for the Coronation of Queen Elizabeth II in 1953, a year which also saw the opening of the new passenger car ferry terminal at Eastern Docks, Dover.
 Despite the increase in traffic the numbers of those detained on entry remained small.
-During the parliamentary debate for the 1953 Act the Home Secretary was asked how many people were currently in detention and advised that on 22 July 1953 the total number of immigration detainees in the UK was 11.
+During the parliamentary debate for the 1953 act the Home Secretary was asked how many people were currently in detention and advised that on 22 July 1953 the total number of immigration detainees in the UK was 11.

 The position of refugees had been under review since the war.
 Questions had necessarily been posed as to whether more could and should have been done to save Jewish refugees fleeing Nazi persecution.
 The result was the 1951 Convention Relating to the Status of Stateless Persons.
 Originally intended to encompass only European refugees it was later extended to all countries.
 Overlapping waves of refugees had to be dealt with in the wake of the Suez Crisis and Hungarian Revolution of 1956.
 Between 19 November and 3 December 1956, 4221 refugees arrived at Dover and the Immigration Service was increasingly hard pressed.
 At that time it numbered fewer than 400 staff, including managers, to cover 30 different ports across the United Kingdom 24 hours per day and seven days a week.
 In 1959, a watershed moment arrived where, for the first time, more passengers arrived by air than by sea, (741,669 to 738,367).